CERTIFICATE OF DEPOSIT ACCOUNTS TRUTH-IN-SAVINGS DISCLOSURE

 Renewal Policy.
 The renewal policy for your accounts is stated in the Rate Schedule.
-For all accounts, your account will automatically renew for another term upon maturity.
-You have a grace period of ten (10) days after maturity in which to withdraw funds in the account without being charged an early withdrawal penalty.
+If your account automatically renews for another term upon maturity, you have a grace period of ten (10) days after maturity in which to withdraw funds in the account without being charged an early withdrawal penalty.

 Nontransferable/Nonnegotiable.
 Your account is nontransferable and nonnegotiable.